 Emergent aquatic herb up to 80cm tall with large lance-shaped leaves and white flowers.
 Invades waterbodies and restricts water flow.
 Under surveillance in neighbouring regions.
+Unwanted organism.

-5.14 Didymo Didymosphenia geminata
+5.14 Didymo Didymosphenia geminate

 Fresh water alga which can form massive blooms on the bottom of streams, rivers and lakes.
 It attaches itself to the stream bed by stalks and can form a thick brown layer that smothers rocks and submerged plants.
-Unwanted organism MAF BNZ NIPR species currently contained to the South Island.
+Unwanted organism MAF BNZ National Interest Pest Response species currently contained to the South Island.